awslabs/aws-well-architected-labs/content/Security/300_Labs/300_VPC_Flow_Logs_Analysis_Dashboard/1_enable_vpc_flow_logs.md

     - **VpcFlowLogsBucketName (Optional)**: S3 bucket name where VPC flow logs will be stored.

         - If you specify the bucket name then it is assumed that the bucket already exists.
-If you want to centralize the storage of the logs create the bucket before and specify the bucket name here.
+If you want to centralize the storage of the logs, then create the bucket before and specify the bucket name here. **If you are enabling VPC Flow Logs in additional account then please make sure to modify S3 bucket's policy from the central account to grant access to additional account and provide the name of the central bucket to this parameter.**

         - If you leave it blank CloudFormation template will create a bucket for you.

-        **If you are enabling VPC Flow Logs in additional account then please make sure to modify S3 bucket's policy from the central account to grant access to additional account and provide the name of the central bucket to this parameter.**
-{{% notice note %}}
+        Note:
         **VpcFlowLogsBucketName** - This bucket will be used to gather vpc flow logs for all of your vpcs from one or more accounts.
 So please make sure this is the central account where you want your VPC flow logs to be collected and QuickSight dashboard to be hosted.
-{{% /notice%}}

     - **VpcFlowLogsFilePrefix (Optional)**: VPC Flow [logfile prefix](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-s3.html#flow-logs-s3-path) in S3 bucket.
 See bold text in below example

         **e.g.,** bucket_name/<span style="color: #f92672">**vpc-flow-logs**</span>/AWSLogs/aws_account_id/vpcflowlogs/region/year/month/day/